Mar Athanasios College for Advanced Studies, Tiruvalla

-Mar Athanasios College for Advanced Studies Tiruvalla (MACFAST) is a premiere research institute in Pathanamthitta,Kerala, India established in 2001.
-The college offers specially designed courses in business management, information technology and bio sciences.
+Mar Athanasios College For Advanced Studies Thiruvalla (MACFAST) is a research institute in Pathanamthitta, Kerala, India established in 2001.
+The college offers courses in business management, information technology and bio sciences.

-Top MBA College in Kerala Providing Quality education and placements support.

 History

 MACFAST is owned and managed by the Corporate Educational Agency of the Catholic Archdiocese of Tiruvalla.
 The president is Thomas Mar Koorilos.
 It is located in the town of Tiruvalla, Kerala.
 As part of its mission to prepare students to meet the demands of the corporate and scientific world, the institute has established the MACFAST Centre for Research and Development (MCRD), offering Ph.D. programmes in the biosciences.

 A research journal, Journal of Science, Technology and Management (JSTM), has been published since 2008.
 MACFAST owns an on-campus Community Radio Station.
 Radio MACFAST 90.4 is the first on-campus community radio in Kerala.

-MACFAST Industry Interface (MII) was established in 2010.